camunda-community-hub/camunda8-greenfield-installation/README.md

 # Camunda 8 Greenfield Installation

-You're just 3 steps away from creating a Camunda 8 self-managed Kubernetes Cluster!
+Create a Camunda 8 self-managed Kubernetes Cluster in 2 Steps:

-This project make it easier to build Camunda 8 clusters in any of the following Kubernetes Environments:

-- Google Cloud
-- Microsoft Azure
-- Amazon Web Services.
-- Kind / Docker Desktop (Local Development Environment)

-Step 1: Make sure you have the command line tools installed required for the cloud provider you want to use.
+Step 1: Install the command line tools for your cloud provider: Google Cloud, Microsoft Azure, Amazon Web Services,
+        or Kind (for local development).

-Step 2: Run `make k8s` to create a new kubernetes cluster.
+Step 2: Run `make` to create a new kubernetes cluster and install a default Camunda environment.

-Step 3: Run `make camunda` to install and start Camunda in your new k8s cluster!

 # Global Prerequisites